BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk7Lab.md

 1. BLAST the unknown2 sequence from week7.fas (in the class' GitHub repository data folder).
 Now perform the same search but with match/mismatch scores of 1,-4.
 How do the results from these two analyses compare?
 2. BLAST this sequence: CGATGCGATATGCGAAAA.
 How do you interpret the score, similarity, query coverage, and E-value for the top hits?
-3. Import the Bos taurus mitochondrial sequence (downloaded during the BLAST exercise) into R. What is the length and GC content?
+3. Import the Bos taurus mitochondrial sequence (downloaded during the BLAST exercise) into R using `seqinr`.
+What is the length and GC content?
 Include your code and comments.
-4. Extract the loach sequence from `protein.fasta.unaligned.dat.txt` and save it in a new file called `loachAA.fas`.
+4. Using R, extract the loach sequence from `protein.fasta.unaligned.dat.txt` and save it in a new file called `loachAA.fas`.
 Include your code and comments.
-5. Import all sequences for two taxa, *Callisia* and *Gibasis*, into R from BOLD.
+5. Import BOLD sequences for two taxa, *Callisia* and *Gibasis*, into R using the R package `bold`.
 Include your code and comments.
+6. Import GenBank sequences for the organism *Boa* using `rentrez` and save to a file (using `seqinr`).
+Include your code and comments.
-6. How long did it take you to complete these questions?
+7. How long did it take you to complete these questions?
-7. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+8. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.